Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

     return np.max(0, y - (1-2*y)*yHat)
 ```

-where *y_hat* is the output of the SVM, and *y* is the true class (-1 or 1).
+where *y_hat* is the output of the SVM and *y* is the true class (-1 or 1).
 Note that the loss is nonzero for misclassified points, as well as correctly classified points that fall within the margin.
 Hinge Loss is a loss function used for classification problems.
 [Check out this awesome resource on how to minimize hinge loss](https://math.stackexchange.com/questions/782586/how-do-you-minimize-hinge-loss).
 Hinge Loss has massive documentation because of its so many variants.

 ### Log Loss or Cross Entropy Loss

 Logistic Loss is also known as Log Loss.
 It is used in calculating the loss in Logistic Regression.
-When number of class is 2 the cross entropy is calculated as
+When the number of the class is 2 the cross-entropy is calculated as

 <p>
 $$